 Yet such is oft the course of deeds that move the wheels of the world: small hands do them because they must, while the eyes of the great are elsewhere.

 Since it’s winter (meaning there’s not much to do outside) and since it’s time for a new president to assume office, everyone’s thinking about politics and policy.
 Not everyone’s thinking the same thing.
 Since we had a very divisive campaign and the opposing candidate got more votes, many Americans are [go ahead and mouth it along with me . . . ] “concerned about the direction this country is headed.”

 Whether you share that concern or not, I hope you’ll check out a fantastic talk Read more

-William Blake once wrote, “to the eyes of the man of imagination, nature is imagination itself.”
-If you’re an avid gardener or a lover of the outdoors overall . . . and you’ve never heard Haydn’s large-scale treatment of the seasons for chorus and orchestra, isn’t it about time to find out what you’ve been missing?
-Versions are available in German and English, so you can’t use the language barrier as an excuse!
-For recommendations, skip to the bottom, or keep on going if you’d like some details first . . .
+In 1799, William Blake wrote “The tree which moves some to tears of joy is in the eyes of others only a green thing that stands in the way . . .
+But to the eyes of the man of imagination, nature is imagination itself.”
+In 1816, John Keats wrote that no matter how still a summer day or winter night may be “the poetry of earth is never dead.”
+If you’re an avid gardener or a lover of the outdoors overall . . . and you’ve never heard Haydn’s large-scale treatment of the seasons for chorus and orchestra . . . isn’t it about time to find out what you’ve been missing?

 note: Often the purpose of links is to indicate further information is available on related topics.
-Most links are independent, but some help support this web site!
-If you prefer, feel free to donate instead.
+Most are independent, but some help support this web site!

 On June 12, 1799, while working on this oratorio, one of the greatest composers in history wrote to his German publisher about–would you believe?–his concern that he was losing it: Read more